-Kursk is a city in Russia, the capital of Kursk oblast.
-It is situated in the western part of central Russia, 530 kilometers south of Moscow.
-Kursk is one of the cultural and religious center of the country with a large industrial complex, a number of scientific and educational centers.
-The city is also an important highway and railway hub.
+Kursk is a city in Russia, the capital of the Kursk region, situated in the western part of central Russia, 530 km south of Moscow.
+It is an important cultural and religious center with a large industrial complex, a number of scientific and educational centers, a highway and railway hub.

 Kursk is an ancient Russian town.
 According to recent excavations, the Kursk fortress of the principality of Kiev was founded around 982-984, and was located in the area of the Red Square of the present city.